timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 ![](https://cdn.jeeveshikedthepct.com/images/d1836911-a711-49ed-51a7-32724a7a6300.jpeg)

-Our final night in the desert we camped about 10 miles away from Kennedy Meadows.
-Despite the heat, biting ants, and brutal landscape, we all soaked in the final hours of our time in the desert section of the PCT.
+Our final night in the desert, we camped about 10 miles away from Kennedy Meadows.
+Despite the heat, biting ants, and brutal landscape, we all soaked in the last hours of our time in the desert section of the PCT.

 As the trail briefly turned into roads leading to Kennedy Meadows, I distinctly remembered tearing up, incredibly proud of myself and knowing that if I could make it here, that I could finish the entire thing.

-These emotions were amplified by a surprise reunion with the Filipino family we met after San Jacinto, who met us with cooked food and treats, which we gratefully accepted.
+A surprise reunion with the Filipino family that we had met after San Jacinto amplified these emotions, who met us with cooked food and treats, which we gratefully accepted.

-Kennedy Meadows, not much more than two competing general stores/restaurants, surrounded by ranches, was an odd outpost.
+Kennedy Meadows, not much more than two competing general stores/restaurants surrounded by ranches, was an odd outpost.
-As it was the final resupply opportunity before entering the Sierras, however, it served as a chokepoint, and we were reunited with many of the hikers we hadn't seen in weeks.
-While there was very little to do, we decided to spend an extra day here to swap out gear in preparation for the rapid change in environment.
+As it was the final resupply opportunity before entering the Sierras, however, it served as a chokepoint, and we reunited with many of the hikers we hadn't seen in weeks.
+While there was very little to do, we spent an extra day here to swap out gear to prepare for the rapid change in environment.

-Cool Rocks joined us the day after, and we all hung out briefly before our group once again decided to head out, this time with the addition of Lefty who quickly fell into a trail romance with Willow at Kennedy Meadows.
+Cool Rocks joined us the day after, and we all hung out briefly before our group once again headed out, this time with the addition of Lefty, who quickly fell into a trail romance with Willow at Kennedy Meadows.
 We carried out much heavier packs, with long food carries, bear canister requirements, and warmer clothing.
 With one last look, we left the desert section behind us.

 ![](https://cdn.jeeveshikedthepct.com/images/8cf18dd0-75ae-4405-4586-a0cf0bc88b00.jpeg)